 If you’re lucky enough to have a holiday to Jamaica planned, make sure you try authentic Jamaican oxtail for yourself.
 You’ll have no trouble finding the dish, it’s a point of pride on the menus of all Jamaica's best cafes and restaurants.

-But if are at home and want to learn a savoury Jamaican oxtails recipe, you are in the right place.
+But if you're at home and want to learn a savoury Jamaican oxtails recipe, you are in the right place.
 In this article, we're going to show you how to cook Jamaican oxtail, but first, we're going to tell you what it is.

 If you haven't come across oxtail before, you are forgiven for wondering what it actually is.